2023 Fall Convocation Hub

 I urge you to become an active participant in this one-of-a-kind network.
 Join in our many special alumni events, subscribe to our newsletter, access our career supports and read how OISE alumni just like you are making an impact—and, in time, share your knowledge and expertise as a mentor to new generations of OISE students.

 Above all else, please keep in touch.
 Because even though you have much to celebrate today with the many family and friends who helped to get you here, we think your future is even more promising.

 Thank YOU for having chosen OISE.
 We can’t wait to see what you do next!

-Dr. Sachdeva, a doctoral candidate who successfully defended this thesis to her committee in April, was in high spirits speaking about her successes this spring.
+Nidhi Sachdeva, a doctoral candidate who successfully defended this thesis to her committee in April, was in high spirits talking about her successes this spring.

 OISE alumni who graduated with virtual convocations return for in-person celebrations.
 More than 7,700 members of the Class of 2020 and Class of 2021 are expected to cross the stage at Convocation Hall.

 Our alumni community – over 100,000 strong – is making an impact in education every day.
 With a degree from one of the world’s top education faculties, you are now equipped with the knowledge and skills to help make the world a better and brighter place.
 As an alum, you have access to a wide range of benefits and services that will connect you to meaningful professional opportunities as well as fellow alumni and new friends.

 Cindy Sinclair, MEd '09, PhD '17

 "The world needs you.
 You have been given the tools to become a part of something big, and to be leaders in your areas.
 You are a graduate from the number one faculty of education in Canada.
 Pick up the baton and follow your dreams.
 Think big.
 Think outside the box.
 Most of all, believe in yourself."